patriciazapatab/project-1/README.md

 ![USA_plot](https://github.com/patriciazapatab/project-1/blob/main/images/usa_areas.png?raw=true)

 # What months prefer the sharks to attack?
+Has this changed from year 2000?

 After analyzing the data it is clear that sharks conciously wait for humans to be relaxed in late summer to attack.
 July, August and September are the months with more attacks.